 - loss of appetite

-- feeling like your bowel movements are incomplete
+- feeling like your bowel movements

 These symptoms often make it hard for someone with Crohn’s disease to function comfortably in a work or social setting.
 In more severe cases, they can lead to difficulties keeping a job or long-term relationship.